 Other projects may allow the creation of derivatives, synthetic assets, decentralized prediction markets, and many more.

-Using smart contracts is faster, easier, and reduces risk for both parties.
+Using smart contracts is faster, easier, and reduces the risk for both parties.
 On the other hand, smart contracts also introduce new types of risks.
 As computer code is prone to have bugs and vulnerabilities, the value and confidential information locked in smart contracts are at risk.

 What challenges does DeFi face?